eduardopeixe/marketplace/README.md

 There are no requirements to add new products, update or delete them.
 So be careful to not purchase all the inventory.

-### 1. Fetach All Products
+### 1. Fetch All Products

-At this point you should be able to connect to [http://localhost:3000](http://localhost:3000)
+At this point, you should be able to connect to [http://localhost:3000](http://localhost:3000)

-If you get `"message": "The page you reach out to does not exist."` you're in the right path.
+If you get `"message": "The page you reach out to does not exist."` you're on the right path.

 Let's try an endpoint that should work[http://localhost:3000/v1/products](http://localhost:3000/v1/products)